For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Josep Suria – Shutterstock

 Following on from the above point, inflation can impact the interest rates offered by banks for credit cards.
-This, again, is tied to the Bank Rate, which is set by the Bank of England to influence the rate of inflation.
+Again, this is tied to the Bank Rate, set by the Bank of England to influence inflation rates.

-When interest rates are high, this means people will be generally less likely to borrow, and more likely to save.
+When interest rates are high, people will generally be less likely to borrow, and more likely to save.
 So, if the Bank of England decides a high Bank Rate will help to stabilise the rate of inflation, this will make it more expensive to borrow money.

 So, you may well find that your borrowing habits are affected by the current UK inflation rate.